spige432/Toutouwai/NeEstimator/NeE_notes.md

 9. "Run Ne" creates LD and missing data files; add both of these to their population folder on NeSI
 10. Read files and extract the necessary Ne data

+Mangatutu came out infinite on some of the predictions so I reran it with the whole dataset, not just 10k -> turned up nothing besides the non-polymorphic loci
+10k of all ALL ran on NeEstimator but gave nothing but the non-polymorphic loci